eclipse HYCU

 An essential aspect of the backup to cloud use case is the ability to switch clouds.
 The challenge when switching public cloud backup targets is what to do with the data in the original public cloud provider.
 Pulling all the historical data from that first cloud provider may be cost-prohibitive because of egress fees.
 Instead, the data management solution needs to support multiple cloud targets simultaneously.
 It should be able to facilitate restores from either cloud while directing new backup copies to the new cloud.
 Then, as data fulfills its retention requirements, IT can remove it from the old cloud, avoiding egress fees.

 Another use case is using the cloud for disaster recovery.
-Since the data protection solution is already sending backup data to the cloud, the software only needs to manage the movement of that data from low-cost cloud storage to more production class storage.
+Since the data protection solution is already sending backup data to the cloud, the software only needs to manage the movement of that data integrity from low-cost cloud storage to more production class storage.
 In most cases, either the software or the user needs to transform the virtual machine into a format native to the cloud provider’s hypervisor.

 The data management solution, in addition to data protection, should also be able to position data so the organization can use it in Dev/Test use cases.
 These use cases require the solution to copy the data to the cloud and position it for use.
 It leverages steps similar to using the cloud for disaster recovery.
 The data management software should also automatically update the Dev/Test data set on a scheduled basis so that these teams are working with a recent copy of the data.